 This program has a value of $ 750 per person.
 We are excited that Women Accelerators received a grant by Working Women Wonders which enables us to offer this program free of charge to participants who are residents or employees in Merrimack Valley.

-The Accelerating Women Leadership Program will be starting in January 2021.
+The Accelerating Women Leadership Program will be starting on January 25th, 2021.

-We are accepting applications by December 15th, 2020, and will contact you with final decisions on December 21st.
+We are accepting applications on a rolling basis by January 15th, 2021, and will contact you shortly after receiving your application.

 Any questions about this program, please reach out to [email protected]